Painful intelligence: What AI can tell us about human suffering: Maximizing rewards instead of reaching goals

 Thus, we actually ground action selection in the optimization of an objective function, i.e.\ a quantity to be optimized.
 Earlier, we saw that minimization of an error function, such as the number of images incorrectly classified, is the way an AI can learn to recognize objects in images.
 Here we define a different kind of objective function which is the basis of action selection: It is equal to the \textit{sum of all future rewards}.
 It is a function of the action selection parameters of the agent, and more precisely, it expresses how much reward the agent can obtain by behaving according to its current action selection system.
 Such a learning process based on maximization of future rewards by learning a value function is called \textit{reinforcement learning}. {learning!reinforcement|see{reinforcement learning}} Reinforcement learning can be seen as a third major type of learning in AI, in addition to supervised and unsupervised learning.

 In a sense, this future reward is the ultimate objective function of an agent.
 Its maximization, by tuning the action-selection system, is the very meaning of life of the agent.
-The objective functions we saw earlier, used to learn things like pattern recognition by minimization of errors, are there merely to help in maximizing this reward-based objective function.
+The objective functions we saw earlier, used to learn things like pattern recognition by minimization of errors, are there merely to help in maximizing this reward-based objective function.\citenew{silver2021reward}

 In such a reward-based objective function, more weight is often put on the rewards in the near future as opposed to rewards in the far-away future, which is called discounting.
-The justification for this is complicated, but suffice it to say that such discounting is often evident in human behaviour: Humans prefer to have their reward right now, and value it less if they have to wait.
-To keep the discussion simple, I sometimes ignore discounting in what follows, but it could be used in almost every case considered in this chapter.\footnote{For discussions of different kinds of discounting, and in particular for comparisons between exponential and hyperbolic discounting, see \citet{dasgupta2005uncertainty,ainslie2001breakdown}.}
+The justification for this is complicated, but suffice it to say that such discounting is often evident in human behavior: Humans prefer to have their reward right now, and value it less if they have to wait.
+To keep the discussion simple, I sometimes ignore discounting in what follows, but it could be used in almost every case considered in this chapter.\footnote{A basic exposition of discounting is given by \citet{suttonbook}.
+For discussions of different kinds of discounting, and in particular for comparisons between exponential and hyperbolic discounting, see \citet{dasgupta2005uncertainty,ainslie2001breakdown}.}